 In simple words, markup is the difference between the selling price and the cost of an item or service.

 By the way, there is no exact definition of it, all the experts define it according to their own opinion, but according to us, its definition is this.

 Definition: Mark up refers to the value that a player adds to the cost price of a product.
 The value added is called the mark-up.
-The mark-up added to cost is often expressed as a percentage of cost.
+The mark-up added to the cost is often expressed as a percentage of the cost.
 Markup is added to the total cost by the producer of a good or service to cover all the costs of doing business and making a profit.